 Chozas Carrascal is a family winery with the Pago Chozas Carrascal Designation of Origin.
 Due to its elevation and proximity to the Juan Navarro mountain range, which contributes dominant northern winds, it is one of the coldest areas in Valencia.
 The extension of the Sierra Juan Navarro to the southeast slows down a large part of the clouds that come from the Mediterranean loaded with water so rainfall at Chozas Carrascal is less than in other areas of the region.
 The vineyard relies greatly on the south western facing sunlight, radiating more than 3,000 hours of direct sunlight per year.

-Each variety was vinified separately, beginning in concrete eggs.
-After 24 hours of skin maceration to extract pigment and character, the wines begin their fermentation in concrete, then were transferred into French Oak where they received twice daily bâtonnage for the first few weeks.
-The Chardonnay spent six months in barrel, the Sauvignon Blanc four, and the Macabeo only one.
-They were then blended and aged for another year in bottle.
+Each variety was vinified separately.
+After 8 hours of skin maceration to extract pigment and character, the wines begin their fermentation in concrete eggs.
+They are then transferred into French oak where they received twice daily bâtonnage for the first few months.
+Prior to bottling, they are blended in oak where they receive a little extra aging to knit together.

 In 1990, husband and wife team Julin López and María José Peidro purchased an established vineyard in the Requena-Utiel region of Valencia in south-eastern Spain.
 Shortly thereafter, when their extensive studies identified that their terroir was similar to that of many of the French vineyards they frequently visited as a family, they planted several international grape varieties.
 Today, the Chozas Carrascal vineyard is comprised of 14 plots sitting at 750-840m above sea-level on a thick slab of limestone-based subsoil, distinctive within the region.
 Their climate is significantly more continental than the rest of the D.O.P., with hot, dry summer days and cool, fresh nights.
 The winery’s uniqueness was recognized in 2012 when it was awarded ‘Vino de Pago’ status, meaning the winery is its own D.O., separate, distinct and at the top of the Spanish wine hierarchy.
 To date, there are 20 Vino de Pago properties in the country, each one representing a singular identity that combines the best of tradition and modernity.
 The 30-hectare vineyard at Chozas Carrascal is planted with 12 grape varieties split between local, indigenous grapes—Bobal, Monastrell, Garnacha, Tempranillo and Macabeo—and widely-recognized French examples: Cabernet Sauvignon, Cabernet Franc, Merlot, Syrah, Chardonnay, Viognier and Sauvignon Blanc.
 These vineyards are farmed and certified organic and the wines exhibit elegant structure, intense, complex character and, most importantly, delicious drinkability.